-2014 2013
+2015 2014

 RMB'000 RMB'000

-Nil to HK\$1,000,000 5 5
+Nil to HK\$1,000,000 4 5

-For the years ended 31 December 2014 and 2013, no emoluments were paid by the Group to the non-director, highest paid employees or senior management as an inducement to join or upon joining the Group or as compensation for loss of office.
+During the year, no emoluments were paid by the Group to the non-director, highest paid employees or senior management as an inducement to join or upon joining the Group or as compensation for loss of office.
 None of the non-director, highest paid employees and senior management waived or agreed to waive any emoluments during the year.